MetaMask/snaps/packages/snaps-cli/README.md

 - Type: `string`
 - Default: `"src/index.js"`

-The entry point of your snap.
+The entry point of your Snap.
 This is the file that will be bundled.

 #### `output`